-- soaking feet in warm water three to four times a day
+- soaking your feet in warm water for about 15 to 20 minutes three to four times per day (At other times, your shoes and feet should be kept dry.)

 - pushing skin away from the toenail edge with a cotton ball soaked in olive oil

-- using over-the-counter medicines, like Tylenol, for the pain
+- using over-the-counter medicines, like acetaminophen (Tylenol), for the pain

-Your doctor will send you home with your toe bandaged.
-You will probably need to keep your foot raised for the next one to two days.
-Try to avoid as much movement as possible.
-Your bandage is usually removed on day two.
-Your doctor will advise you to wear open-toe shoes and to do daily saltwater soaks until your toe heals.
+After surgery, your doctor will send you home with your toe bandaged.
+You will probably need to keep your foot raised for the next one to two days and wear special footwear to allow your toe to heal properly.

-- Trim your toenails straight across and make sure that edges do not curve in.
+- Trim your toenails straight across and make sure that the edges do not curve in.

 - Avoid cutting toenails too short.

-If your toenails are abnormally curved or thick, surgery may be necessary to prevent ingrown nails.
-According to the National Health Service, partial nail removal is 98 percent effective for preventing ingrown toenails (NHS).
+- If your toenails are abnormally curved or thick, surgery may be necessary to prevent ingrown nails.